Erica Holeman

 Art Building, Room 345B

-Before becoming a full-time educator, Holeman worked as a senior designer at Pentagram, the world's largest independent design consultancy.
-Her diverse professional experience includes working in-house design at a non-profit organization, smaller local design agencies, and as a freelance designer.
-Previous clients include Johns Hopkins University, American Express, The Hasso Plattner Institute of Design, commonly called the d.School at Stanford, Stanford University, Stanford, Calif., the Maryland Institute College of Art, and others.
+Before becoming a full-time educator, Holeman was a senior designer at Pentagram, the world's largest independent design consultancy.
+Her diverse professional experience includes working at a non-profit organization, smaller local design agencies, and as a freelance designer.

-In 2020, Holeman's design work was published in the Communication Arts design annual, one of the world's most exclusive major design competitions.
-Other recognitions include Graphis, University and College Designers Association, Graphic Design U.S.A., and more.
-Holeman was recently selected as a 2021 Design Incubation Fellow by Design Incubation, New York City.
+Holeman's design work has been recognized by the prestigious Type Director’s Club and is published in Communication Arts design annuals, one of the world's most exclusive major design competitions.
+Other recognitions include Graphis, University and College Designers Association, Graphic Design USA, and more.
+In 2021 Holeman was a Design Incubation Fellow.